gitting-around/swrob-01-Exercises/SLAM/slam.md

 # 4. Mapping in ROS
 ROS contain a package called gmapping, which builds on openslam and contain a particle filter slam implementation.
-You can launch the turtlebot using the following command:
+You can launch the turtlebot using the following command (choose either Gazebo or real robot):

 ### in Gazebo
 ```